 Arriving in Chile is simple, hassle free and safe.
 The flights are almost always on time, the new ulta-modern airport is clean, and the entire experience, from clearing immigrations and customs to connecting with domestic flights, is very smooth.
 Airfares from the U.S. to Santiago vary widely, with tickets from New York, Miami and Los Angeles ranging from $900 to $1,200 round trip.
 Usually the best fares can be had by flying LAN, the national airline of Chile.
 LAN is one of the largest air carriers servicing South America.
 Their modern, new air fleet has a superb record for reliability, safety and on time departures and arrivals.

-The following day, after a delicious breakfast and a relaxing morning, your driver will meet you at the hotel and provide transportation to the small airport of "La Paloma" for your charter flight into the wilderness of Patagonia and a fabulous week of fly fishing at The Patagonian BaseCamp Lodge.
-Upon arrival in La Junta you will be met by Marcel Sijnesael or a representative of the lodge and transferred via vehicle to the lodge.
-The very scenic road transfer will arrive at the lodge on the banks of the Río Palena by early afternoon.
-Just in front of the lodge the river flows, and you are welcome to wander down to the water in search of your first Patagonian trout of the week.
-If, however, you would like to relax from your journey knowing that you will have another 6 days of fishing, the hot tub and sauna are heated up and the pisco sours (typical Chilean cocktail) will be cold.
-Carolina will have a wonderful dinner ready at approximately 8:00 p.m.
+Upon arrival to the airstrip at Chaiten you will be met by Marcel Sijnesael or a representative of the lodge and transferred via vehicle to the lodge.
+The scenic drive follows the famous Careterra Austral, the Southern Highway and arrives at the lodge on the banks of the Río Palena in about 1 hour and 45 minutes.
+The Rio Palena flows just in front of the lodge, and you are welcome to wander down to the water in search of your first Patagonian trout of the week.
+If, however, you would like to relax from your journey, the pisco sours (typical Chilean cocktail) will be cold, and the hot tub and sauna hot!
+A wonderful dinner – the first of many to come – is served at approximately 8:00 p.m.

 Departing Patagonian BaseCamp:

-After breakfast, you will be transferred to La Junta airport for your flight to the Paloma airport, then transferred back to the Puerto Montt airport for your onward connections.
+After breakfast, you will be transferred back to the airstrip at Chaiten for your flight back to the Paloma airport.
+From there you’ll be transferred to the Puerto Montt airport and onward connections.

 Lodging at Patagonian BaseCamp